painting of a sunset over James River from on the Nickel Bridge in Richmond Virginia

 Artist Statement

-I often paint figures who are transfixed and held by the natural world.
-My acrylic paintings are a mix of abstract and figurative elements, exploring my relationship with nature as it relates to the intersection of spirit, body and sense of place.
+My acrylic paintings are a mixture of abstract and figurative imagery, anchored by my relationship with nature as it relates to the intersection of spirit, body and sense of home.
 I’m inspired by symbiotic relationships in ecosystems, finding them comforting as well as evidence of a sacredness that connects us all.

 Christina McLachlan (b.
 1989) is an acrylic painter based in Bellingham, Washington.
 She was born in Finland while her mother was stationed in Moscow as a US Foreign Service Officer during the Soviet Union’s last years.
 Christina spent her childhood between the US and various countries overseas, including Kyrgyzstan and Australia.
 In every new place, nature became a common thread and guide to the world around her.